implse/Data_Structure_Python/README.md

 ## Binary Heap

-A Binary Heap is a specialized Binary Search Tree data structure that satisfies the heap property.
+A Binary Heap is a specialized Binary Search Tree data structure that satisfies the `heap property`.

 A Binary Heap is define as a Binary Tree with two additional properties.